 5. Can You Show Me Your Form ADV?

-Every Registered Investment Advisor is required by the SEC to file a Form ADV — a public document that discloses the firm's business practices, fee structures, potential conflicts of interest, and disciplinary history.
+As part of their regulatory requirements, registered investment advisors are required by the SEC to file a Form ADV — a public document that discloses the firm's business practices, fee structures, potential conflicts of interest, and disciplinary history.
 Any legitimate RIA will share this document willingly.

 If an advisor seems reluctant to share their ADV, or seems unfamiliar with it, take note.
 You can also look up any RIA directly at the SEC's Investment Adviser Public Disclosure site (IAPD) at adviserinfo.sec.gov.